 JOIN LOGIN JOIN

-Blood Bowl 3rd Season Starter Box: The Good and Bad Review
+Blood Bowl 3rd Season Starter Set: The Good and Bad Review

 blood bowl season three product box and artwork featuing bretonnia and tomb kings players on pitch

-Blood Bowl third season starter box is here with Bretonnians and Tomb Kings, but is this what the community wants?
+Blood Bowl third season starter set is here with Bretonnians and Tomb Kings, but is this what the community wants?

-The fantasy football fields are being lined once again, and Blood Bowl is back with a new season box.
+The fantasy football fields are being lined once again, and Blood Bowl third season is here with a new starter set box.
 On paper, it’s got everything fans expect: two brand-new teams, updated rules, accessories, and that chunky hardback rulebook that always looks great on the shelf.

 But behind the shiny sprues and clever status markers, this launch has plenty of familiar problems.

-Blood Bowl 3rd Edition StarterThe Brionne Barons of Bretonnia square off against the Nehekhara Nightmares in this new set.
+Blood Bowl 3rd Edition StarterThe Brionne Barons of Bretonnia square off against the Nehekhara Nightmares in this new season of Blood Bowl Starter set.
 Bretonnians are the shiny debutantes here, strutting around with Grail Knights, Squires, and a high-risk, high-reward playstyle that makes every match exciting.

 On the other side, the Tomb Kings return with their tried-and-true bashy roster.
 They may lack agility, but Secure the Ball smooths over some of those clumsy moments.